Review Score: 87/100

-After both the console and sensor suite is set up, you can set up the rest of your sensors, which are relatively easy to both mount and add to the weather station installation.
+After both the console and sensor suite are set up, you can set up the rest of your sensors, which are relatively easy to mount and add to the weather station installation.

 Good luck finding an equal in terms of accuracy — there isn’t one.
 The Vantage Pro2 is the market leader here.
 Most of the sensors in the Vantage Pro2 are better versions of what you find in the Vantage Vue — and many are replaceable.
 An innovative sensor suite is the star of the show here.

 There are some differences from model to model in terms of sensor shielding.
 In higher-end models, the radiation shielding around the temperature and humidity sensor is “fan aspirated.”

 Fan aspiration improves the performance of the shielding.
 While larger space around the temperature/humidity sensor should allow for better airflow than the Vantage Vue’s compact design, some heat buildup still occurs.
 A fan inside the shielding helps move air around and keeps this from happening.

 The Vantage Pro2 also features a large cone called the “Aerocone” to improve the rain gauge’s accuracy.
 Davis says that the cone’s shape prevents turbulence around the mouth of the gauge, which can prevent rain from making it into the gauge itself.

 With the Vantage Pro2, you can choose between the traditional cup and vane anemometer and a new sonic anemometer.
-While you’ll get better precision wind readings with the sonic anemometer option, you’ll also pay a good deal more.
+While you’ll get better precision wind readings with the sonic anemometer option, you’ll also pay more.

 A Dated Display, But

 We won’t sugar coat it — the Vantage Pro2 console is pretty dated.
-But it sure is chock full of information, with indoor and outdoor temperature and humidity, rainfall, wind speed and wind direction, moon phase, barometric pressure and barometric pressure trend, and a graph to view that and other trends all on the front screen.
+But it sure is chock full of information, with indoor and outdoor temperature and humidity, rainfall, wind speed and direction, moon phase, barometric pressure and barometric pressure trend, and a graph to view that and other trends the front screen.
 A banner across the bottom automatically changes to highlight information, such as a text version of its weather forecast (also displayed!) or important weather measurements.

 Davis Vantage Pro2 vs. Ambient Weather WS-5000